 In ancient times a huge Mediterranean forest once stretched over vast portions of Spain.
 Over the millennia much of the forest was cleared, but a large portion still survives called the dehesa.
 This ancient rangeland coveres 20,000 square kilometers of southwestern Spain.

 This pastureland dotted with holm oak and cork trees forms a unique bio-diverse ecosystem, which covers almost five million acres of western Spain and Portugal.
 Each tree takes between 30 and 40 years to grow to maturity and can live for hundreds of years.

 This dehesa system plays an essential role for birds from Northern and Central Europe that winter in Southwestern Spain.
 In addition, the dehesa is vital to the survival of many native Spanish birds, such as the nearly extinct Spanish imperial eagle.

 Inadvertently you may have first seen the dehesa when as a child your parents read you “Ferdinand the Bull.”
 Laid-back Ferdinand loved lounging under cork trees!
 But a word of caution: should you encounter a bull in the dehesa today, he probably will not be as mellow.

-Due to the commitment of the Ibérico ham industry, this special ecosystem, which has always been the favorite home of the Ibérico pig, continues to thrive.
-Acorns, fruit of both the holm oak and cork tree, are the basis of the Ibérico pig's diet, although it also feeds on the pastures, stubble and wild legumes, making a decisive contribution to the ecological balance of its natural habitat.
+Due to the popularity of the Ibérico ham, this special ecosystem continues to thrive.
+Acorns, fruit of both the holm oak and cork tree, are an essential part of the Ibérico pig's diet, although the animals also feeds on grasses, saplings and wild legumes, making a decisive contribution to the ecological balance of its natural habitat.

-Fortunately, due to the increased interest in Jamón Ibérico, the commercial value of the dehesa has risen dramatically thereby sparing it from the encroaching bulldozers of land developers.
+Fortunately, due to the popularity of Jamón Ibérico de Bellota, the commercial value of the dehesa is helping to spare it from the danger of overdevelopment.